faaz22/faaz22/README.md

 Here are some ideas to get you started:

+- 🌱 I’m currently working as software Engineer
 - 🔭 I’m currently working on Flutter Projects
-- 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on [Youtube](https://www.youtube.com/channel/UCoXamjItgSKtu1j61EB04cg).
 - 💬 Ask me about Flutter or any tech-related stuff.
 - 📫 How to reach me: [Youtube - @RidzCreations](https://www.youtube.com/channel/UCoXamjItgSKtu1j61EB04cg)